MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.MySql/Update-AzMySqlFlexibleServer.md

 The request body can contain one to many of the properties present in the normal server definition.
 Use Update-AzMySqlFlexibleServerConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.mysql/update-azmysqlflexibleserver) for up-to-date information.

 ## SYNTAX

 ### UpdateExpanded (Default)